HemanthVattam25/MERN-STACK-WEB-DEVELOPMENT/HTML, CSS and JavaScript/Day-8 PROMISE/readme.md

 we store all individual promises in an array and we pass this array to promise all to check its state

 `promise.all(promiseArr).then().catch();`

+## Async

+When Async keyword is added before any function, it means it always returns a promise

+## Await

+When await keyword is used, it makes code to wait until that promise settles and returns its result